expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-05/lab05.md

 Late submissions will receive late penalties in line with the late penalty policy, see EECS handbook and QMUL assessment handbook.

 ### Specific Instructions:
+1. To get half marks, you will attempt atleast one question.
+2. You will provide seperate html and supporting files for each question i.e. question_01.html, question_02.html.

 ## Good Luck!